 Tom Gallant appropriates images and motifs that connect to man’s inhumanity and its influence on visual culture.
 His background in illustration and printmaking has influenced his fascination with the didactic image and the dissemination of ideas through the various industrial revolutions, from the industry of organised religion to the printing press and the loom.
 Gallant has constantly placed research and the analysis of literature at the core of his practice and the psychological, social and cultural influences on the narrator and the reader.

 Over the last few years Gallant’s practice has seen a shift; from a diagnosis of autism to the increasing struggle in justifying a career in the arts in the age of climate change.
 Last year saw him pursue a new role in researching the world of sustainability and a decision to make a difference whatever scale that might be.
 Through informing human potential to fundraising practical and proactive projects Gallant has found a sense of purpose, direction and, whilst emotions are for neurotypicals, calm.

 In his art work Tom disrupts the language of collage through intricately handmade works prepared using digital techniques.
 Whether using papercutting, ink wash or relief printing each stage of the process is tied to the core concept.

 In 2001 Tom Gallant held a fellowship at the Royal Academy Schools, followed by a residency at Stichting B.a.d, Rotterdam in 2003 and his first solo show at Museum 52 in 2004, Collector I. Gallant’s work is included in many major international collections and his recent exhibitions include Audacious, Denver Art Museum, Denver, Manus x Machina, Met Museum, New York City and Turkish Tulips, Bowes Museum.
-He is currently working towards a major public art installation in Berwick Street, Soho, London.
+He is currently raising funds for a recycling project in Tonga as well as finishing a major public art installation in Berwick Street, Soho, London.